mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 * :kbd:`Ctrl + A`: Select All
 * :kbd:`Ctrl + Shift + A`: deselect All (and not the :kbd:`Ctrl + D` shortcut as in PS)

-Note for Gimp user: Krita auto-expands and auto defloats new layers created from a selection after pressing the :kbd:`Ctrl + C`, :kbd:`Ctrl + V` shortcuts so you do not have to worry about not being able to paint outside the pasted element.
+Note for Gimp user: Krita auto-expands and auto defloats new layers created from a selection after pressing the :kbd:`Ctrl + C` and :kbd:`Ctrl + V` shortcuts, so you do not have to worry about not being able to paint outside the pasted element.

 .. note::

     This doesn't work as intended right now.
-Intersect is a selection mode which use the :kbd:`T` key as the shortcut.
-However the :kbd:`T` key is also used to switch to the :guilabel:`Move tool` so this shortcut is not functional right now.
+Intersect is a selection mode which uses the :kbd:`T` key as the shortcut.
+However, the :kbd:`T` key is also used to switch to the :guilabel:`Move tool`, so this shortcut is not functional right now.
 You have to use the button on the :guilabel:`Tool Options`.

 Layer Handling
 ~~~~~~~~~~~~~~